Image

 • The operator collecting the sample be properly certified

-How to Appeal a Buchanan County, MO DWI Administrative Hearing Decision
+Appealing the Decision of a Buchanan County, MO DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Buchanan County, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Buchanan County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Buchanan County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Buchanan County, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Buchanan County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 The appeal moves to a de novo hearing, where the Buchanan County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
 Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Buchanan County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.